girishg0110/girishg0110.github.io/_posts/2024-12-18-basel-problem.md

     $\begin{align}A=\frac{1}{4}A + \frac{\pi}{8}\implies \boxed{ \sum_{n=1}^\infty \frac{1}{n^2}=\frac{\pi}{6} }\end{align}$

-## Proof 2: By Trigonometry and Euler's Formula
+## By Trigonometry and Euler's Formula
 This next proof is taken from Cambridge University's Sixth Term Examination Paper from 2018.
 Its structure goes as follows: (1) we establish the validity of a certain trigonometric identity, (2) we link this identity to a particular polynomial, and (3) we tie up all aspects to solve the Basel problem.

 ### Some Trigonometry